Big Hero 6 (2014) - Review

 • Falls short in areas where there could have been a little more character development

-• Villain is just illogical and irrational; seems like the twist was thought up before the his motivation was
+• Villain is just illogical and irrational; seems like the twist was thought up before his motivation was

 • Almost too short: a few too many moments in which you just have to suspend your disbelief; feels like there are some scenes missing from the movie that would have made everything work a little better